UK grassroots venues "going over a cliff" without urgent government action or investment from arenas

 - READ MORE With Nambucca closing and The Leadmill under threat, campaigners call for venues to own their buildings

 The MVT, which represents almost 1,000 UK grassroots music venues, has today (Tuesday January 31) shared its 2022 annual report – laying out the value of the sector to both the UK economy and the music industry, as well as the grave danger that venues and UK face without urgent action.
+As it stands, the latest figures show audience numbers were at 89 per cent of their 2019 level, at about 21million.

 The report was launched last week with an event attended by NME at the Houses Of Parliament, with a sobering speech from the MVT and a performance from patron Frank Turner.